 Step 4: Type your domain name for your EVE VM.
 By default, it is example.com.
 The default value can be used as well.
+Confirm with enter

 Step 5: Using the arrow keys, select the option "static", confirm your selection with the space key, followed by enter